As an application analyst you'll maintain IT services and have face-to-face correspondence with users who need your technical support

 As an application analyst you can be promoted within your organisation and take on more responsibility for managing projects and/or teams.
 You may become a team leader or senior application analyst.

-One career option for application analysts is to move from the support side of IT into the development side, i.e. software development and testing.
+One career option for application analysts is to move from the support side of IT into the development side, i.e. into software development and testing.

 An alternative path for application analysts is self-employment, mainly on a contract basis or even setting up a consultancy company.